What is circumcision?

 - A reduced risk of some sexually transmitted infections in men, such as HIV.

 - Prevention of balanitis (inflammation of the glans) and balanoposthitis (inflammation of the glans and foreskin).

 - Prevention of phimosis (the inability to retract the foreskin) and paraphimosis (the inability to return the foreskin to its original location).

-- Circumcision may reduce a man’s risk of developing prostate cancer, according to a 2012 study published in the journal Cancer.
-However, further research is needed.
+- Circumcision may reduce a man’s risk of developing prostate cancer, according to some research but further research is needed.